Form factors of the $\rho$ meson from effective field theory and the lattice: Introduction

 In this paper we consider resonances in systems of two particles, which are themselves stable under the strong interactions.
 Our main focus here is on the conceptual challenge rather than the technical implementation.
 We namely propose to calculate the matrix element of the electromagnetic current on the lattice by using the background field method (the Feynman-Hellmann theorem), which relates this matrix element to the shift of the discrete energy spectrum in a finite box in the presence of an external current (this method is similar in spirit to the L\"uscher formalism~\cite{Luscher:1990ux} that relates the infinite-volume scattering phase shift in a two-particle system to the finite-volume energy spectrum.)
 The relation between the infinite-volume current matrix element and the finite volume spectrum, which serves as a basis for future lattice calculations, will be rigorously derived here within a non-relativistic effective field theory (NREFT) framework.
 Note that the Feynman-Hellmann theorem has proven to be a powerful tool in lattice and background field computations of the polarizabilities of stable particles~\cite{Bignell:2020dze,Primer:2013pva}, the magnetic properties of vector, axial, and tensor mesons~\cite{Lee:2008qf} and of light nuclei~\cite{Chang:2015qxa}, as well as nucleon form factors, nucleon structure functions and generalized parton distributions~\cite{QCDSF:2017ssq,Batelaan:2023jqp,Can:2025zsr,Can:2025jzf,CSSMQCDSFUKQCD:2021lkf}.
 For the resonances, the method was first tested in a non-relativistic toy model~\cite{Lozano:2022kfz}.

 For our first physical application, we will focus on the electromagnetic form factors of the charged $\rho$-meson, which practically is a two-pion resonance.
 It has three complex-valued form factors, the linear combinations of which yield the electric, magnetic and quadrupole form factors.
 In this paper, we first present the calculation of all three form factors in the infinite volume in NREFT.
 The crucial point here is that we were able to match the results with lowest order Chiral Perturbation Theory (ChPT), which provides a quantitative estimate of all three form factors.
-Next, we present a framework for calculating the resonance form factors on the lattice, which is ready for use in numerical simulations.
+Next, we present a framework for calculating the resonance form factors on the lattice, which will be needed when extracting the infinite-volume form factors out from the numerical simulations.